mufkuw/m-paperless/docs/usage.md

 ## PDF Actions

-Paperless-ngx supports four basic editing operations for PDFs (these operations currently cannot be performed on non-PDF files):
+M-Paperless supports four basic editing operations for PDFs (these operations currently cannot be performed on non-PDF files):

 - Merging documents: available when selecting multiple documents for 'bulk editing'.
 - Rotating documents: available when selecting multiple documents for 'bulk editing' and from an individual document's details page.